leleliu008/ndk-pkg/README.md

 ## Using ndk-pkg via [WSL](https://docs.microsoft.com/en-us/windows/wsl)

-**Note:**
+**Note** :

 - As of Android NDK r25, due to use of [BOLT](https://github.com/llvm/llvm-project/tree/main/bolt) to optimize the Android NDK's linux binaries, Android NDK is incompatible with WSL1.
-For more details please read: https://github.com/android/ndk/issues/1755
+For more details please read https://github.com/android/ndk/issues/1755

-**/etc/wsl.conf**
+**/etc/wsl.conf** :

 ```ini
 [network]